nhejazi/ezPkgs/jupyter.md

 > Set up Jupyter kernels for languages common in statistics and data science
 > (e.g., R, Julia, Python 3, Python 2)

-## Using the Jupyter notebook with multiple kernels
+---

+## Multiple kernels for Jupyter notebooks
 - After installation, all of the desired kernels can be accessed from the
     browser: